-After completing emergency drug detox at 12 Keys Rehab, you or your loved one will begin the therapeutic phase of recovery.
+After completing treatment at our emergency drug detox in Florida, you or your loved one will begin the therapeutic phase of recovery.
 Our caring counselors will help your loved one work through those underlying issues or illnesses which are feeding the desire to abuse drugs.
 Your loved one will confront these issues, and learn the best ways to deal with and avoid them in the future.
 This part of recovery may last several weeks or several months – whatever length of time it takes for your loved one and his or her counselor to agree that strength against addiction has been restored.

-Recognizing When Your Loved One Needs Emergency Drug Detox
+Recognizing When Your Loved One Needs Help From Our Emergency Drug Detox Facility

-The compassionate counselors at 12 Keys Rehab are ready and waiting to help you or your loved one in an emergency situation.
+The compassionate counselors at our Florida emergency drug detox center are ready and waiting to help you or your loved one in an emergency situation.
 You don’t have to go through this alone.
 We can help you or your loved one make a sound recovery and get back to the life you once enjoyed.

 The Other Kind of Emergency